 Suicide Warning Signs

 - Suicide threats.
 It has been estimated that up to 80% of all suicide victims have given some clues regarding their intentions.
-Both direct ("I want to kill myself") and indirect ("I wish I could fall asleep and never wake up") threats need to be taken seriously.
+Both direct ("I want to kill myself.") and indirect ("I wish I could fall asleep and never wake up.") threats need to be taken seriously.
+Consider social media posts that include direct or indirect threats.

 - Suicide notes and plans.
-The presence of a suicide note is a very significant sign of danger.
+The presence of a suicide note is an especially significant sign of danger.
 The greater the planning revealed by the youth, the greater the risk of suicidal behavior.

 - Making final arrangements.
 Making funeral arrangements, writing a will, and/or giving away prized possessions may be warning signs of impending suicidal behavior.

 - Preoccupation with death.
-Excessive talking, drawing, reading, and/or writing about death may suggest suicidal thinking.
+Excessive talking, drawing, reading, writing, or posting on social media about death may suggest suicidal thinking.

 - Changes in behavior, appearance, thoughts, and/or feelings.
 Depression (especially when combined with hopelessness), sudden happiness (especially when preceded by significant depression), a move toward social isolation, giving away personal possessions, and reduced interest in previously important activities are among the changes considered to be suicide warning signs.